 They were poor but big-hearted.
 I stayed there just 10 to 15 minutes and within that time served fresh lemon juice, tea, and much more to eat.
 The hospitality from them will always remember because this is called Unconditional Love.

 A Cup of Tea, prepared from Lalakhal Tea Garden Tea Leaf

 Then explored the Dreamland, Ratargul Swamp Forest in Gowainghat.
 Ratargul Swamp Forest is one of the best freshwater swamp forests in the world.
-My most favorite destination in Sylhet is Ratargul Swamp Forest in terms of extraordinary beauty and adventure.
-A boat ride at this forest will be always a memorable one.
+My most favorite destination in Sylhet is Ratargul Swamp Forest regarding extraordinary beauty and adventure.
+A boat ride in this forest will always be a memorable one.
 The boatman (Jaynal) was such a kind person.
-He amazed me with his priceless smile, and good talks.
-If anything really attracts me that is simplicity.
-Every love from new peoples around me throughout my journey will be always remembered.
+He amazed me with his priceless smile and right talks.
+If anything attracts me is simplicity.
+Every love from new people around me throughout my journey will always remember.